-One award of up to \$7,000/year (U.S. funds) is available to provide personal or research support for the successful applicant.
-The award is renewable for up to two additional years for PhD students, once for Masters students, assuming annual approval of a satisfactory progress report and the need for continuing financial support.
+One award of up to \$9,500 USD/year is available to provide personal or research support for the successful applicant.
+The award is renewable for up to two additional years for PhD students, once for Master's students, assuming annual approval of a satisfactory progress report and the need for continuing financial support.

-Waterfowl Research Foundation Fellowship
+Waterfowl Research Foundation Fellowships

-The Waterfowl Research Foundation Fellowship is an investment in young waterfowl professionals and is focused on three primary objectives: 1) developing critical scientific information that will contribute to the future conservation of waterfowl and wetland resources, 2) contributing to the training of future professionals in the field of waterfowl and wetlands conservation, and 3) honoring the critical role that waterfowlers have played in supporting waterfowl and wetland conservation throughout North America.
-The ultimate objective is to ensure waterfowl and wetlands conservation through the contribution of career professionals.
+The Waterfowl Research Foundation Fellowships are an investment in young waterfowl professionals and are focused on three primary objectives: 1) developing critical scientific information that will contribute to the future conservation of waterfowl and wetland resources, 2) contributing to the training of future professionals in the field of waterfowl and wetlands conservation, and 3) honoring the critical role that waterfowlers have played in supporting waterfowl and wetland conservation throughout North America.
+The ultimate objective is to ensure waterfowl and wetland conservation through the contribution of career professionals.

-The fellowship is open to graduate students enrolled at any North American university who must possess a current hunting or sportsman license issued by the appropriate regulatory authority.
+The fellowships are open to graduate students enrolled at any North American university who must possess a current hunting or sportsman license issued by the appropriate regulatory authority.
 Subject matter for the student's research can deal with any aspect of waterfowl or wetland biology that promises to advance conservation.